odow/SDDP.jl/docs/src/guides/add_integrality.md

    it to [`SDDP.train`](@ref), e.g.,
    `SDDP.train(model; duality_handler = SDDP.LagrangianDuality())`
  * We no longer turn continuous and integer states into a binary expansion.
-If you want to binarize your states, do it manually.
+If you want to convert your states to binary, do it manually.

 ### Why did we do this?